 Center provides coordinated and safe hiring, fair wage

 Santa Rosa, CA (June 29, 2016) – The St. Helena Day Labor Center is back in business following its temporary closure in late 2015.
 Operated by California Human Development, the center serves an important role in the community by offering day workers and employers an organized and safe setting to connect, arrange services, and negotiate a fair wage.
-Workers also receive access to important resources, such health care, courses in English as a Second Language, and emergency aid to meet essential needs such as food and housing.
+Workers also receive access to important resources, such as health care and benefits screening, courses in English as a Second Language, and emergency aid to meet essential needs such as food and housing.

 “We’re pleased to reopen the St. Helena Day Labor Center and are committed to renewing full service to area workers and employers,” says Christopher Paige of California Human Development.
 “The St. Helen center has traditionally been among our busiest and most-utilized locations—meeting a high demand for day labor services among the agricultural community, building contractors, and homeowners in the Napa Valley region.”